robinhilliard/safeish/README.md

 - System level introspection and diagnostics
 - Creating atoms dynamically at runtime (which would allow calls to non-whitelisted modules)

-To achieve any of these things the modules would have to go via mediating code in a whitelisted module.
-For example, you might provide an implementation of spawn that registered a limited number of PIDs and a send that could only message registered PIDs, along with macros to make the change transparent.
+To achieve any of these things the modules would have to call mediating code in a whitelisted module.
+For example, a whitelisted module might provide an implementation of spawn that registered a limited number of PIDs and a send that could only message registered PIDs, along with spawn and send macros that delegated to the whitelisted module to make the change transparent.

 A helper is also included for processes that call safeish-approved modules to limit memory use and number of reductions per call.